5 of the Big Island's Best Kept Secrets in Hawaii

 Magma is rich in olivine, and it’s generally one of the first crystals to form as the lava cools.
 You may also hear it referred to as the “Hawaiian diamond.”
 The crystals are particularly dense which helps them to accumulate on the beach without being washed away.

 As with many of the best things, Papakolea isn’t all that easy to get to but it makes for a great adventure.
-From either Kona or Hilo, it’s about a two-hour drive to the the parking lot and trail head.
-From there, you’ll take a two mile trek with a rugged descent before reaching the emerald-colored sands.
+From either Kona or Hilo, it’s about a 2-hour drive to the the parking lot and trail head.
+From there, you’ll take a 2-mile trek with a rugged descent before reaching the emerald-colored sands.

 These days, there are locals waiting with trucks who are willing to let visitors ride in the back down to the beach for a relatively small fee.